Encrypt workload data in-use with Confidential GKE Nodes

 enableConfidentialStorage: true

-To validate the confidentiality of specific nodes, you can:
+To validate the confidentiality of specific nodes in Standard clusters, you can do the following:

 1. Validate AMD SEV is enabled, or